Real Estate Downsizing

 Your next home will depend on your needs, budget and willingness to invest again in real estate.
 Your first available choice is to sell your home to buy a condo, a semi or a townhome, or even a vacation home in the cottage country.
 By moving from a bigger detached home to a condo or a smaller home, you stand to save on your monthly expenses.

-In my experience, more and more baby boomers and those nearing retirement to opting in for a condo at Square One in Mississauga.
+In our experience, more and more Mississauga and nearby areas baby boomers and those nearing retirement are choosing condos at Square One in Mississauga.
 Central Erin Mills is also quite popular these days.
-But with upcoming condo projects like M City and revitalization of transit including the Hurontario LRT, City Centre will remain the top choice for downsizers and first time buyers.

 Let’s say if you were to downsize from a home to a condo in downtown Mississauga, this is what your costs might look it: